allanhortle/spruce/README.md

 # Spruce

-A system for writing CSS that prioritises composing and low specificity.
+A system for writing CSS that prioritizes composing and low specificity.

 ## Tl;dr
 * [Components] are 90% of your styles.